gerbera/gerbera/doc/config-import.rst

     * Default: **no**

-    This attribute defines if files starting with a dot will be imported into the database (”yes”).
+    This attribute defines if files starting with a dot will be imported into the database (``yes``).
 Autoscan can override this attribute on a per directory basis.
+Hidden directories can also be marked with the ``nomedia-file``.

     ::